 We believe this approach gives children a great start at learning how to appropriately solve problems and a skill they will use for the rest of their life.

 What does it cost?

-For children NOT already enrolled at the Early Childhood Center the cost of preschool is $190/month for 3-days/week classes and $155/month for 2-days/week classes, for 9 months.
+For children NOT already enrolled at the Early Childhood Center the cost of preschool is $200/month for 3-days/week classes and $165/month for 2-days/week classes, for 9 months (tuition is pro-rated and charged evenly throughout the entire 9 months).
 There is also a one-time $40 non-refundable registration fee that is due upon reserving a space each year.
-Children may arrive 10 minutes before/after their class start/finish time, but if their arrival/departure goes beyond that we charge $3.85/hour, calculated to the minute.
+Children may arrive 10 minutes before/after their class start/finish time, but if their arrival/departure goes beyond that we charge $4.05/hour, calculated to the minute.

-Because of the nature of the ALP programming, we allow children to be enrolled in two Active Learning Preschool classes if parents so choose.
+Because of the nature of the ALP programming we allow children to be enrolled in two Active Learning Preschool classes if parents so choose.
 They could attend a M-W-F AM and a T-TH AM class.
 Routines and programming from session to session would be consistent and doubling up like this would result in reinforcement, not repeat.
-The cost would be $325/month for 5 classes/week plus one $40 registration fee.
+Cost would be $335/month for 5 classes/week plus one $40 registration fee.

-For children already enrolled at the Early Childhood Center, the charges go on as if they were in daycare plus they incur an additional cost of $70/month for 2 days/week classes, $80/month for 3 days/week classes, and $135/month for 5 days/week classes.
+For children already enrolled at the Early Childhood Center, the charges go on as if they were in daycare plus they incur an additional cost of $80/month for 2 day/week classes, $90/month for 3 day/week classes and $145/month for 5 day/week classes.
 Daycare children are required to be contracted during each of their Active Learning Preschool sessions and they are not required to pay any additional registration fees.